A growing share of lifecycle revenue driven by advanced Wishlist flows.

 Specifically, Unimart wanted to build a wishlist experience with key objectives in mind.
 First, they needed to encourage customers to return and complete purchases.
 A wishlist without an eventual purchase might drive some user intent data, but it didn’t ultimately convert into revenue.
 Second, they needed to drive larger order sizes by nudging customers towards cross-category purchases.
 And finally, if Unimart could accomplish both goals while gleaning actionable customer intent data for its marketing team, the brand could create the more personalized shopping experience it was after.

-“Our goal was to have another way to remind our customers about the products they're interested in,” said Pulido, “which is a form of retargeting and a good way to drive engagement through personalized content.”
+“Our goal was to have another way to remind our customers about the products they're interested in which is a form of retargeting and a good way to drive engagement through personalized content.”

 Over the past four years, Unimart’s wishlist program has gone from an added feature to a fully grown cornerstone of its lifecycle marketing features.
 The numbers speak for themselves: